We will add more questions as they are asked

 Can I buy a replacement control switch for my electric blanket?

 It depends on the age of the blanket itself, some of the older ones are no longer in production.
-To find out if yours is available please telephone the Dreamland Service Centre on 01606 837751 or 01606 837222, if a replacement part is available they can take payment over the telephone by credit or debit card.
+To find out if yours is available please telephone the Dreamland Service Centre on 01606 837751, if a replacement part is available they can take payment over the telephone by credit or debit card.
 You will need to know the model number of the existing control unit which is stamped onto it and the blanket model number which is on the label.

 Can I send my electric blanket to you for servicing or repairs?